 And now for the more official things you might want to know about me:

-I’m an author and religion columnist for The Seattle Times, one of America’s leading newspapers which has 1.8 million readers.
+I’m an author and, for almost seven years, I had the privilege of being a columnist for The Seattle Times, one of America’s leading newspapers which has 1.8 million readers.
 As an avid reader (I fell madly in love with books in the second grade–we’ve never had a break-up yet) and experienced writer, I’ve been published in numerous books, magazines, journals, and e-zines.
-My new book (yippee!!), The Jesus-Hearted Woman: 10 Leadership Qualities for Enduring & Endearing Influence, is being released in 2013.
+My new book (yippee!!), The Jesus-Hearted Woman: 10 Leadership Qualities for Enduring & Endearing Influence, was released in 2013.

 In addition to being a personal and leadership coach who enjoys helping my clients get “unstuck” so they can move forward in their lives, I’m a frequent speaker at various events and conferences for all kinds of groups across America.
 I absolutely love to talk to people at heart-level about things that matter most.
 When I speak, it’s important to me to weave together humor, life-in-the-real-world stories, and relatable issues with solid biblical truths in a way that brings hope, sparks greater faith, and encourages true life-change.
 I’m always amazed at what God has up His big sleeve when people who want to know and love Him more and come together in His presence!

-I’m just finishing up a Doctor of Ministry seminary degree in leadership–so grateful for all I learned on my academic journey…and so, so grateful that my fifty-ish brain didn’t implode!
+I have a Doctor of Ministry (D.Min.) seminary degree in leadership–so grateful for all I learned on my academic journey at AGTS…and quite thankful that my fifty-ish brain didn’t implode when I went back to school at an (ahem) advanced age!
 For almost a decade I served as the Women’s Ministries Director for the Northwest Ministry Network where it was my privilege to develop, equip, and encourage women leaders.
-Currently I serve as national Chairperson for the Network for Women in Ministry and I’m an adjunct professor at Northwest University in Kirkland, Washington.
+I also served a term as national Chairperson for the Network for Women in Ministry and I’m an adjunct professor at Northwest University in Kirkland, Washington.
 I live with one of the best guys God ever made, my minister-husband Don, in the rainy Pacific Northwest where lattes are always a good idea.